RideWise

 How much does an Uber cost in Houston?

-Are taxis cheaper than Uber in Houston?
+Are taxis cheaper than rideshare in Houston?

 What rideshare options are available in Houston?